usnews/brightspot-cms/ui.md

 ### Custom User Interface

-A completely custom user interface can be built for any field or element in Brightspot by using the `@ToolUi.InputProcessorPath()` annotation.
+A completely custom user interface can be built for any field in Brightspot by using the `@ToolUi.InputProcessorPath()` annotation.
 This can be used to provide a path to the jsp you would like to render the field with.
-Best practice is to place these jsp files in a new directory within `webapp`.
+Best practice is to place these jsp files in a new directory within WEB-INF. *A complete guide to custom UI is currently being documented.*

-**Java Class**

-In your Java class add the annotation above the field you would like to add custom UI for.
-Below we are creating a custom field for the Twitter handle to be added to:

-    public class Blog extends Content {

-	    private String name;
-	    private ReferentialText body;
-	    @ToolUi.InputProcessorPath("/customInterface/twitter/twitterField.jsp")
-	    private String twitterHandle;

-    	// Getters & Setters
-    }

-**JSP File**

-The jsp file that we have pathed to in our Java class must now be created within the `webapp` directory.
-A basic customization can be seen below: